 - Q What should I know about Aceon before taking it?

-- Q Can I take Aceon if I have diabetes?
+- Q Can I take Aceon if I'm on lithium?

-- Q How can I minimize the side effects of Aceon?
+- Q What are the possible side effects of Aceon?

 - Q How soon after starting Aceon will my symptoms improve?